-CIPD publish a report each year based on a survey of L&D professionals aiming to help us understand the trends, challenges and changes in L&D. CIPD has ben collecting this data for over 17 years, has over 135,000 members and arguably sets the benchmark for excellence in people and organisational development.
+CIPD publish a report each year based on a survey of L&D professionals aiming to help us understand the trends, challenges, and changes in L&D. CIPD has been collecting this data for over 17 years, has over 135,000 members and arguably sets the benchmark for excellence in people and organisational development.
 For these reasons we have digested and identified ‘The top 7 Challenges for L&D Managers from the CIPD Annual Survey Report 2015’, so that you can further improve what you do for your learners:

 1. Continued shift towards integration with business strategy

 On page 14 the report tells us that the ‘…next two years will focus on closer alignment with the business strategy.